Skip to main content

 By default, SweetPad uses swift-format, developed by Apple and bundled with Xcode 16 and later.

-You can also configure SweetPad to use another formatter.
+You can point SweetPad at any other formatter.
 For example, to use SwiftFormat:

 .vscode/settings.json